RKelln/5-directions/public/writing/ppf.md

 [Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) was a German mathematician and physicist ranked among history's most influential.
 Among numerous other contributions, he created a statistical technique that used 19 observations (less than 1% of the orbit) of the planetoid Ceres to help relocate it after it disappeared in the glare of the Sun.

 Notes:
+[Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) was a German mathematician and physicist ranked among history's most influential.
+Among numerous other contributions, he created a statistical technique that used 19 observations (less than 1% of the orbit) of the planetoid Ceres to help relocate it after it disappeared in the glare of the Sun.

 ### Credits
 * https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss
 * https://en.wikipedia.org/wiki/Ceres_(dwarf_planet)